UTK 2017 Archaeological Field School at Coan Hall, June 1-June 30, 2017

-The 2016 summer field school will be held at 44NB11 (known as Mottrom’s or Coan Hall) near Heathsville in Northumberland County.
+The 2017 summer field school in historical archaeology will be held at 44NB11 (known as Mottrom’s or Coan Hall) near Heathsville in Northumberland County, Virginia.
 The site is located on a tributary to the Potomac River on Virginia’s Northern Neck.
 The project explores the landscape of an early British colonial plantation through documenting and interpreting cultural and environmental changes, and studying them in the context of broader changes in the region and the wider Atlantic world.
 Recent scholarship has advocated using a fine-grained approach to questions of economic, demographic, and socio-political colonial development in the Chesapeake focusing on river valleys as analytical units.
 The Northern Neck is underrepresented archaeologically, with most work relating to the 17th century focusing on the James and York River drainages.

 Site and Project History